The name of the School, Ganneys Meadow, originates from the names of fields in this area for example Orrets Meadow, Field, Pasture.

 Gannys Meadow is now designated as a maintained Nursery School with Extended Services, including:

-Early education integrated with care – parents can pay for additional hours around the 15 hours Government Funded Nursery Education between the hours of 7.45am and 5.45pm
+Early education integrated with care – parents can pay for additional hours around the 15 hours Government Funded Nursery Education between the hours of 7.45am and 5.45pm during term time

 Family Learning activities and events "Come and Join us" events